zhxuanhao/TIGRE/Python/docs/help.rst

 Need Help
 =========

-If you need help with pytigre, please email rllindroos@gmail.com
+If you need help with pytigre, please email rllindroos@gmail.com or ander.biguri@gmail.com.